-Setting this bit, equivalent to controlling the $\overline{\text{RESET}}$ pin on the ADV7189, issues a full chip reset.
+Setting this bit, equivalent to controlling the RESET pin on the ADV7183A, issues a full chip reset.
 All IC registers get reset to their default values.
 After the reset sequence, the part immediately starts to acquire the incoming video signal.

 - After setting the RES bit (or initiating a reset via the pin), the part returns to the default mode of operation with respect to its primary mode of operation.
-All IC bits are loaded with their default values, making this bit selfclearing. - Executing a software reset takes approximately 2 ms. However, it is recommended to wait 5 ms before any further IC writes are performed. - The IC master controller receives a no acknowledge condition on the ninth clock cycle when Chip Reset is implemented (see the MPU Port Description section for a full description).
+All IC bits are loaded with their default values, making this bit selfclearing. - Executing a software reset takes approximately 2 ms. However, it is recommended to wait 5 ms before any further IC writes are performed. - The IC master controller receives a no acknowledge condition on the ninth clock cycle when Chip Reset is implemented.
+See the MPU Port Description section.